Himalayan Trekking Packing List

 8.How should I prepare for varying temperatures?

-Layering is essential.
-Pack moisture-wicking base layers, fleece or wool for insulation, and a windproof outer shell.
+Pack in layers.
+Quick-drying active-wear base layers, fleece or wool for mid-layers, and a windproof outer shell.

 9.Can I buy gear in Nepal instead of packing it?